schoeberl/chisel-lab/lab4/README.md

-# Lab 4: Components, Small Sequential Circuits
+# Lab 4: Components and Small Sequential Circuits

 The lab session will show you how to describe...